dcunited001/dcunited001.github.io/_posts/2018-08-25-the-holy-grail-a-cultural-artifact-and-sociophysical-protocol-for-purification.md

 excerpt: ""
 ---

+- there's a disconnect that individuals whose western ideals can't bridge.
+  - they mostly can't recognize this divide, partly (because of homogenously western values systems) but also because how they've been led to recognize me is as the opposite of everything that i've wanted to be.
+  - to them, almost everyone they have known could be affected by the allure of positive reinforcement, especially with material incentives, or through shame-based negative reinforcement of a shared values system with common western heritage.
+    - by structuring situations and anticipating the individual's response within these terms, then, in the western experience,
+      - every individual would be spurred towards action, lead towards their definitions of temptation (to create a record of sin, which is useful for control) or could be coaxed into meaningful long-term change.
+    - but what if there is an individual who this society is utterly blind to -- they can not whatsoever be brought to see this person for who he is ... or at least, the individual the inspiration of buddhism led him to want to be, which is still who he believes he can be.
+    - because society was so blinded, both to his true substance and his intentions -- what if nothing that individuals in that society would ever compel this person to change as intended? like a doctor unknowingly treating patient diagnosed via false positive by utilizing methods that grow increasingly extreme, there is nothing the doctor can ever do to cure that patient, because the symptoms and pathology simply do not exist.
+    - what is a primary difference between the values systems in modern western society and that of my own?
+In America, a perpetual cycle seems to have emerged, where the naive and young are taught to dupe and deceive those around you into commiting sins by those who are try to escape their own damnation through the temptation of others. if nothing else, then appealing to the materialist aspects of a western individual usually allows you to sway them, if not to your side, then at least to overlook the second and third order consequences of their material gain: the third-world factory worker making pennies, the person who bought the oxycontin that yielded you 5% profit who will eventually destroy every relationship they have touched, the animals churned into pink goo in factory farms, or the poor on another continent who we'll never have to meet.
+It's just too simple to never think of the people displaced by our success, by our power-plays we justified with our survival or by those desires which, convenient to all, seem so necessary.
+    - it's too simple for all Americans and Westerners to believe that our wealth is representative of everything, or to simply not care.
+      - it all feels so much better that way, doesn't it? could you imagine if society wanted to you suddenly *care* about this cause or that? gradually, ingredients among your neatly wrapped chosen life necessities (... desire for convenience and for ignorance of true cost)
+        - (it's all too easy to see) the price tag as the only cost of commodities or products on store shelves.
+Instead, each ingrediate or component itself forms part of a story where the aggregate price of each represent (in significance...) merely the dotted i's and crossed t's of some MBA's business model. for components and commodities in the lower tiers of supply chains, their true costs are difficult to cost and price, which the MBA knows well. how do you price the first and second order impacts of policies to strictly control Corundum supply and production? it's a mineral required for all smart phones, yet most of us remain blissfully unaware of the tragedies of its production in the early 2000's.
+        - to the less-socially-conscious MBA, that's somewhat simple: whoever controls supply and production decide what it is worth to them. to westerners, if dictators commit atrocities in the name of controlling corundum, it is causally attributed to them; to westerners, it is their problem and their sin.
+    - there are people who have attempted to deceive, control, destroy or generally disempower me by tempting me or baiting me into acting such that it gives them the information they can diffuse into society to change how people think about me. i have avoided so many traps, but it belies how terribly wrong people are when they try to assess me. or at least, that's what i thought for so long, but i've realized: they don't care whether they are wrong or right about my beliefs, ethics, virtues or aspirations; they just want me to be chained down by fabricating causally obfuscated information, which distorts how others perceive me, fueling the self-perpetuating sociophysical prison which contains me or, worse, could render me a puppet. however, the bars of this prison are entirely composed of the beliefs of others information, which is outside my control.
+How am I permitted social self-determination, when such a cell composed only of cumulative misattributed sinful nature which resides within the beliefs of others, forever distorted by my very own Azkaban dementors.
+Is a person's soul self-determined or can it be externally determined by society?
+Surely it must be a combination, but what happens when those dementors finish sucking out your soul?
+Do you actually become that malevolent image that their virulent haunting has replicated throughout society?
+And what of your causal control over what people believe, when mathematically, you are connected to the outside through a handful of 1&deg; social connections?
+Suggestion, Mandela Effect and viral false belief (manifested) the bars on this informational statis-cell, asphyxiated social and finacial poverty ... what was there you could ever do to change the course of events?
+Were you supposed to give your soul over to your tormentors?
+A soul is only something you can give, it is never something one can take.
+Yet, were you to *give* them what was left of your soul, what would they have you do then?
+Now that the last supporting remnants of your soul have collapsed, leaving only the distorted, amplified image that occult forces propagated through society, would you ever give in? ...
+Hell no, such suffering only ossified resilience and catalyzed my desire to resist becoming the opposite of my values and virtues.

+    - What western people don't understand is that, when they goad me or tempt me with violating their moral system -- which would be "sinning" for Christians, but these people are almost never Christian -- they tell me that they intend to create what they believe to be wrong in the world, so that they can alchemically use it for power, perhaps by "eating" its energy.
+      - In contrast, I believe that intending to create harm, sin or malicious intent is itself a sin, even though that intent which emerges from the heart is invisible and intangible.
+      - In some moral system, if actions of some type are wrong, then it must be wrong to merely want to manifest these types of actions, in yourself or others.
+      - That is what western people do not understand about the way I think.
+Though I'm hardly a radiant example of moral purity, I will do anything I can to avoid violating this.
+With a deft mind tempered by a variety of experience, it should always be possible, though perhaps not easy.
+If for some reason it was not, then I would seek to avoid the greater harm to the greater number of people.
+    - While empowering themselves through knowledge, if individuals choose to purge their heart of the intent to violate the golden rule as it applies to others and further purge the intent to create intent among themselves and others, then most of the problems in the world become unbound from dependent origination and will thus never have existed.

 - [Henosis](https://en.wikipedia.org/wiki/Henosis) - being in union
   with the one/monad
   - living in the midst of ignorance, how do we know what direction is